stellar/stellar-core/src/transactions/readme.md

 ##Result

-For each Operation, there is a matching Result type that allows to gather information on failure or, in the case of success gather information on the key side effects of the operation, in structured form.
+For each Operation, there is a matching Result type that gathers information on the key side effects of the operation or in the case of failure records why in structured form.

 Results are queued in the txhistory table for other components to derive data: historical module for uploading it for long term storage, but also for API